mattaq31/Hash-CAD/README.md

 Details TBC.

 ## Crisscross Python API
 \#-CAD was developed alongside a Python API (`crisscross`) that can be used to manipulate megastructures programmatically.
 They share the same file format and can be used interchangeably.
-The Python interface does provide more flexibility and customizability, at the cost of a steeper learning curve.
+The Python interface provides more flexibility and customizability, at the cost of a steeper learning curve.
 ### Installation and Requirements
 - The Python package was developed using Python 3.11.
 Other versions of Python should also work, but it is recommended to use 3.10+.
+- To install the python interface, simply run the below in your environment of choice:

+`pip install crisscross_kit`
+- (Optional), if you would like to be able to generate 3D graphics or 3D blender files for further customization, you need to install additional dependencies:

+`pip install crisscross_kit[3d]`

+`pip install crisscross_kit[blender]`
+#### Developer Installation
-- To install the python interface, navigate to the root directory and run:
+- To install the python interface and allow for changes to the code to be immediately updated in your package, clone this repository and navigate to the root directory.
+Next, run:

 `pip install -e .`

-- Next, install the package dependencies using your package manager of choice.
+- You may choose to install the package dependencies using other package managers, such as conda.
+The requirements are hosted in requirements.txt.
-  - For pip run the following: `pip install -r requirements.txt`
+  - To install with pip run the following: `pip install -r requirements.txt`
   - For conda run the following: `conda install -c conda-forge --file requirements.txt`
-- (Optional), if you would like to be able to generate 3D graphics or 3D blender files for further customization, you need to install additional dependencies:
-  - For [PyVista](https://pyvista.org), install the dependencies from `requirements_pyvista.txt` (either pip or conda).
+  - For [PyVista](https://pyvista.org), install the dependencies from `requirements_pyvista.txt`.
   - For [Blender](https://www.blender.org), simply run `pip install bpy`
-- Once the dependencies are installed, you can import the `crisscross` library in any Python script.
 ### Usage Guide
 #### Importing and Editing a Megastructure
 - The file format is identical to that of #-CAD i.e. all info is stored within an Excel file.
 The file information should be passed to the `Megastructure` class, which is the main container for a design.
 To import a megastructure, simply run: